AI Impact on UX Design

 Beyond broad capabilities, these are the specific design tasks AI is handling today:

-• Rapid UI mockups: tools like Galileo AI and Uizard generate design concepts from a text prompt — a settings page, an onboarding flow, a dashboard layout — in seconds
+- Rapid UI mockups: tools like Galileo AI, Stitch (Google), Flowstep, and UX Pilot generate design concepts from text prompts — a settings page, an onboarding flow, a dashboard layout — in seconds.
+What once took 3–4 hours to wireframe manually now takes minutes

-• Accessibility audits: AI plugins in Figma and Stark check designs for contrast, readability, and accessibility compliance automatically
+- Accessibility audits: AI plugins in Figma and Stark check designs for contrast, readability, and accessibility compliance automatically — flagging issues before they reach development, where fixes cost significantly more

-• Pattern recognition: AI analyses design files to suggest common UI patterns and alternatives, useful for early ideation
+- Pattern recognition: AI analyses design files to suggest common UI patterns and flag inconsistencies against the existing design system — useful for maintaining design system discipline across large teams

-• Layer automation: Figma's AI can rename layers according to design context, removing one of the most repetitive tasks in the handoff process
+- Layer and spec automation: Figma's AI can rename layers by design context, and tools like Figma Make can output production-ready code from designs — removing some of the most repetitive tasks in the design-to-development handoff

 Where AI Still Falls Short

-Despite its speed and scale, AI has consistent and meaningful limitations in UX design.
+Despite its speed and scale, AI has consistent and meaningful limitations that define the boundaries of where human designers remain irreplaceable.

 Lack of Creativity and Emotional Intelligence